8 Tips to Help Eliminate Dry Skin This Winter

 Also, when the skin has fewer dead skin cells your moisturizer will absorb and penetrate more easily.

-For more information check out our blog, "The Nitty Gritty of Exfoliation."
+There are so many ways to gently exfoliate your skin from head to toe.
+For more information please read our blog, "The Nitty Gritty of Exfoliation."

 5. Take care of your lips